 'Locked.
 Or frozen shut.'
 His hand went to the little glazed panel of the door, and rubbed without success, in an effort to clear a patch through which to peer inside.

 Growce pressed his face to them and saw a movement in the room behind, temporarily glimpsed, as he aligned his eye cautiously to a slit between the frosted laths.
 A silhouette passing through shadows, but a movement all the same.(MAKE MENTION OF THIS or refer to it later) He mentioned nothing of it to his employer.
 'Tables and chairs.' he noted aloud.
 'And a bar, by the looks of it.
 A tavern?'

 He glanced at Wormsley, who raised his eyes to a hand-painted sign high up on the wall above them.

-Gavik stepped back a pace or two and read aloud: ‘The Pelt and Whistle.
+Growce stepped back a pace or two and read aloud: ‘The Pelt and Whistle.
 Now this looks like a place I'd want to come back to.'
-Gavik added, with an immediate change of tone.
+Growce added, with an immediate change of tone.